zesty-io/RFCs/text/rfc-0005-template-schema-files-blueprints-in-YAML.md

    type: text
 ```

+Notes:

-Note: image paths are relative to the YAML file, or can be complete image URLs.
+* Image paths are relative to the YAML file, or can be complete image URLs
+* Field names cannot begin `_`, this is reserved
+* There are a list of reserved words that cannot be used for field names

 **homepage-item.yaml**